A topic from the subject of Inorganic Chemistry in Chemistry.

 Kinetics and Catalysis

 Understanding reaction rates and equilibrium is crucial in the field of chemical kinetics, which deals with the study of reaction mechanisms and the factors that affect them.
-It also has practical applications in catalysis, where catalysts are used to enhance reaction rates.
+It also has practical applications in catalysis, where catalysts are used to enhance reaction rates by lowering the activation energy.

 Environmental Chemistry